Political violence in Turkey (1976–1980): Background

-The Democrat Party, right-wing force that united conservatives, traditionalists, Islamists, nationalists, liberals, and urban bourgeoisie under one roof and was the dominant party throughout the 1950s, was banned down after the 1960 coup d'état and its leaders were hanged.
+The Democrat Party, right-wing force that united conservatives, traditionalists, Islamists, nationalists, liberals, and urban bourgeoisie under one roof and was the dominant party throughout the 1950s, was banned after the 1960 coup d'état and its leaders such as prime minister Adnan Menderes were hanged.
 Intellectuals, politicians and the masses on the right fell into moral defeat as a result of these developments.

-With the increase in infrastructure and transportation investments after the 1960 coup, the urban population grew, industrialization accelerated, and workers and their families who earned a living by selling their labor became visible.
+With the increase in infrastructure and transportation investments after the 1960 coup, the urban population grew, industrialization accelerated, and workers and their families who earned a living via performing labor became numerous.
 Class consciousness increased.
 The Right to unionize was granted with the 1961 Constitution.
 Under the influence of these developments, the Turkish left strengthened.
 1961 Constitution essentially allowed ideological politics.
-In this environment of freedoms guaranteed by the constitution students inclined to the Workers' Party of Turkey (Türkiye İşçi Partisi, TİP) founded their political associations.
-Left-wing sources were translated and political literature became accessible.
+In this environment of freedoms guaranteed, by the constitution students inclined to the Workers' Party of Turkey (Türkiye İşçi Partisi, TİP) founded their political associations.
+Left-wing book and magazines were translated, and political literature became more accessible.
 This situation became a threat to the right which began to mobilize its own forces to fight against communism.

-Due to increasing political tensions and high inflation during social changes in the late 1960s and early 1970s, consumption was inhibited for all but a limited group, and unemployment rose despite the growth of the labor force and migration to Europe.
+Due to increasing political tensions and high inflation during social changes in the late 1960s and early 1970s, consumption was restricted to a limited group, and unemployment rose despite the growth of the labor force, and migration to Europe increased due to a lack of jobs (see Gastarbeiter).
 While the number of unionized workers increased, the number of unemployed people under the age of 30 reached alarming rates.
 In the 1960s, workers became militant in their struggle for higher wages and better working conditions.
 The struggle between employers and workers intensified with strikes and lockouts.
 As a result, in 1967, some unionists left Confederation of Turkish Trade Unions (TÜRK-İŞ) (Türkiye İşçi Sendikaları Konfederasyonu, TÜRK-İŞ), which they saw as pro-Justice Party (Adalet Partisi, AP), and founded the radical left-wing Confederation of Revolutionary Trade Unions of Turkey (Türkiye Devrimci İşçi Sendikaları Konfederasyonu, DİSK).
 While TÜRK-İŞ was established according to the American model and prioritized political tendencies by concentrating on economic demands; DİSK, on the other hand, got closer to Workers' Party of Turkey (TİP) by claiming that economic demands could be won through political struggle, based on the European example.
 As a result of this division, TÜRK-İŞ weakened.